 So, has Klara found her calling?
 She can definitely see herself sticking with UX; however, she’s reluctant to plan too far ahead.

 “Before taking the CareerFoundry course, I was constantly planning my life.
 I was always searching for something new and trying to make plans.
 Now I’ve just decided to relax and enjoy my new position, and really take my time before thinking about what I’d like to do next.
 However, now that I’m working in an agency, I would say that my next step would definitely be to experience working for a single product or service.
 I’d love to delve deeper into one topic and really see how design impacts people’s behaviour.
 But I’ve decided on purpose not to make a plan!”

 For now, it certainly sounds like Klara is where she’s supposed to be.
-If, like Klara, you want to build a door, speak to a Career Advisor today.
-Whether it’s UX, UI or Web Development, we can help you discover a whole new career path.
+If, like Klara, you want to build a door, speak to a career advisor today.
+Whether it’s UX, UI, data analytics, digital marketing, or web development, we can help you discover a whole new career path.

 Discover How Our Graduates Went From Complete Beginners To Hired UX Designers

 - How I Made The Transition From Dentistry To UX Design

 - From Pastor To UX Designer—How I Made The Switch